Guy smiling and playing piano

 Next Steps After the Questionnaire

 Once you have the insight gained from the questionnaire results, what should you do next?
-Some people seek professional input in the form of a neurodiversity-affirming adult autism assessment or an AuDHD assessment, which provides a comprehensive understanding of your unique cognitive patterns.
+Some people seek professional input in the form of a neurodiversity-affirming adult autism assessment or an AuDHD (ADHD + Autism) assessment, which provides a comprehensive understanding of your unique cognitive patterns.
 Therapy and coaching can also be useful in learning tailored strategies that align with your specific needs, helping you to better manage any monotropism-related struggles.
 Coaching can also help you to learn how to best use your focused attention to your advantage.

 Engagement with others within the neurodivergent community is another great option following the MQ.
 There are tons of online groups and social media accounts where content creators and others with similar lived experiences gather to share support, advice, and advocacy.
 These spaces not only offer validation but can also introduce you to diverse perspectives and coping strategies that you might not have considered.